IBF Europe: Regulations for Distribution Support

 - Results for each application will be announced within 3 months after submission.

-The Fund is now accepting applications continuously from December 1, 2018 until October 1, 2019.
+The Fund is accepting applications until December 1, 2019.

 The IBF Europe Distribution Support targets the following projects and applicants: